 The most prevalent method is carrot and stick.
-Essentially, the “carrot” is monetary reward for good behavior.
-The “stick” is screaming about not hitting quotas, making threats, chest beating and using fear and intimidation to get the job done.
+Essentially, the “carrot” is a monetary reward for good behavior.
+The “stick” is screaming about not hitting quotas, making threats, chest-beating, and using fear and intimidation to get the job done.
 While this method was once viable, it doesn’t work anymore.

 If you want a killer work culture, you need to give your people the ability to have autonomy and mastery.
 Train your salespeople well but provide them with some room to experiment, improve a process and suggest how things might work better.
 You will be surprised how little effort it takes to allow your salespeople to have some room to work without you micromanaging them.
 If you followed Pt1 and hired the right person, a problem solver, not a problem creator, this should be easy to implement.

 Key Ingredient #2 - Feedback and Check-Ins

 Positive reinforcement is the easiest way to get your sales team headed in the right direction.
 Have an end-of-week meeting where you check-in and ask for feedback.
 Discuss goals, and achievements and give the team an opportunity to give shout-outs.
 A shout-out is a personal acknowledgment for doing something above the regular call of duty.
 The end-of-week meeting gives not only you a chance to say thank you, but allows others to jump in on the positive reinforcement.
 It’s proven that positive reinforcement and a manager’s ability to say “thank you” result in high retention and employee satisfaction.